 A World Health Organization study in 2018 came to these conclusions.
 Large doses of CBD in humans and animals may cause diarrhea, extreme drowsiness, lethargy, and stomach upsets.
-Unless the dose of CBD is in excess of 30 mg for each kg of body weight, there are no significant side effects.
+This is why I make sure to get the right kind of dog CBD oil.
+Unless the CBD dosage is in excess of 30 mg for each kg of dog’s weight, there are no significant side effects.
 In 2019 a study on Cannabinoid treats for pets indicated the safety allowance is appropriate when the treats are given orally.
 Based on the studies and information that’s available, pet owners can assume overdoses are theoretically possible but rarely occur.
 See our full review of the best CBD dog treats.

 Differences Between An Overdose and Toxicity